TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 The [**Stages**](/monitoring/monitoring.md#stages) tab on the SnappyData Monitoring Console shows the available pools.
 When you track a job for an SQL query on the [**SQL**](/monitoring/monitoring.md#sql) tab, it shows the pool that is used in the **Pool Name** column.
 In-built tasks such as ingestion can show lower priority pools by default to give priority to foreground queries.
 To configure such priority, do the following:

 1. Define the pools in **conf/fairscheduler.xml**
-2. Set a pool for a job using Spark API  or use `set snappydata.scheduler.pool` property in a SnappySession.
+2. Set a pool for a job using Spark API  or use `set spark.scheduler.pool` property in a SnappySession.

 To configure the priority based on specific requirements, you can also either permit the users to set the priority for queries or add some pool allocation logic in the application as per client requirements.